mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 Why Are You Travelling?
-The final step of character generation is to choose your character’s initial goal – why is he travelling?
+The final step of character generation is to choose your character's initial goal – why is he travelling?
 The lure of the unknown?
 The chance to strike it rich?
 Running from his past?
 Loyalty to another character?